sopra-fs21-group-17/pictures-server/README.md

 in the GameServiceIntegrationTest class.
 You can run individual tests without problems but gradle will hang if you try to run all tests at once from GameServiceIntegrationTest.

-## Roadmap - what would be good additions:
+## 🚗 Roadmap - what would be good additions?
 * Currently, you can only enter a lobby if you have a code, a new feature could entail having lists of public lobbies, that can be joined by anyone much like in other games.
 This would also entail having to manage visibility settings of a lobby.